DuinOS/DuinOS/Readme.txt

 www.Micropendous.org
 October 04, 2009

-Please visit www.micropendous.org if there is any doubt.
+Please visit www.micropendous.org or contact consultoria@carlosdelfino.eti if there is any doubt

 NOTE: We strongly believe in peace, so we would not like to see our work in any non-civil or military project.
 But, due to the FreeRTOS's modified GPL license which we do have to maintain, this is only a recommendation and an expression of